Systematic analysis of 3HDM symmetries: Summary of HF and GCP transformations

 {{ }

 {{ }

-Apart from that, Table~\ref{Table:Bilinear_Patterns_Cases} also provides a basis-independent diagnostic via characteristic eigenvalue patterns.
-While such information can be extremely useful for classifying the symmetry category of a given potential, it does not by itself provide a complete identification.
-Additional checks and analysis are often required, as discussed in Refs.~\cite{Ivanov:2018ime,deMedeirosVarzielas:2019rrp}.
+To our knowledge, Tables~\ref{Table:Indep_Copuplings_Cases} and \ref{Table:Bilinear_Patterns_Cases} together provide the most complete overview to date of HF and GCP symmetries admissible in 3HDMs, they can be used as a practical guide when classifying specific models.
+A robust, basis-independent diagnostic is to compare the bilinear eigenvalue pattern of a given potential with the patterns listed in Table~\ref{Table:Bilinear_Patterns_Cases}.
+This comparison is often more reliable than attempting to match complex couplings across different bases, since in some bases a single complex parameter may appear as two independent real parameters and thus obscure identification.
+Nevertheless, bilinear patterns are not unique identifiers: distinct symmetry classes can share the same pattern, and additional checks are therefore usually required (see Refs.~\cite{Ivanov:2018ime,deMedeirosVarzielas:2019rrp} for examples and methods).

-Regarding Table~\ref{Table:Bilinear_Patterns_Cases}, it is noteworthy that several eigenvalue patterns do not occur in the bilinear space.
-These include: $1_7 1_1$, $1_6 2_1$, $1_5 1_2 1_1$, $1_5 3_1$, $2_3 2_1$, $1_3 2_2 1_1$, $1_3 1_2 3_1$, $1_3 5_1$, and $1_2 6_1$.
-At first sight, one might suspect that such patterns can never arise.
-However, this is not the case; some of these are presented in Appendix~\ref{App:Gen_TGOOFy}.
-In Ref.~\cite{Kuncinas:2024zjq}, we showed that the minimisation conditions of the $O(2)$-symmetric model for a vacuum of the form $(\hat v_1 e^{i \sigma},\, \hat v_2,\, 0)$ require \mbox{$2 \lambda_{1111} - \lambda_{1221} - \lambda_{1122} = 0$}.
-Although we were unable to associate this condition with an enhancement of the symmetry, it is nevertheless intriguing that, for this specific implementation, the resulting eigenvalue pattern is $1_3 2_2 1_1$.
+Regarding the eigenvalue patterns in Table~\ref{Table:Bilinear_Patterns_Cases}, it is noteworthy that several naively admissible multiplicity patterns do not occur in the bilinear space for the standard HF and GCP implementations: $1_7 1_1$, $1_6 2_1$, $1_5 1_2 1_1$, $1_5 3_1$, $2_3 2_1$, $1_3 2_2 1_1$, $1_3 1_2 3_1$, $1_3 5_1$, and $1_2 6_1$.
+At first sight, one might suspect that such patterns can never arise; however, some of these patterns do arise in non-standard (see Appendix~\ref{App:Gen_TGOOFy}) or constrained constructions.
+For instance, in Ref.~\cite{Kuncinas:2024zjq} minimising the $O(2)$-symmetric potential with a vacuum of the form $(\hat v_1 e^{i\sigma},\,\hat v_2,\,0)$ implies \mbox{$2 \lambda_{1111} - \lambda_{1221} - \lambda_{1122} = 0$}, and the resulting bilinear eigenvalue pattern is $1_3 2_2 1_1$.
+We were unable to relate this algebraic constraint to a symmetry enhancement, but the example shows that eigenvalue patterns alone do not exhaust all structural possibilities of the scalar potential.
 This observation raises the question of whether there may exist alternative or non-standard ways of implementing symmetries, beyond the conventional HF and GCP transformations considered so far.

 At this stage we find it useful to collect some group theory concepts, which are summarised in the following subsection.